grouma/grouma.github.io/about.md

 I graduated from McGill University in the spring of 2012 with a joint honours degree in Mathematics and Computer Science.
 Before joining the tech industry, I completed research in computational mathematics.
 I adapted the synchronous <a href="http://cgm.cs.mcgill.ca/~avis/C/lrs.html">reverse search algorithm</a> for vertex enumeration/convex hull problems to take advantage of multiple processors/cores.
 I presented this research at the International Conference on <a href="http://www.cocoa2013.org/">Combinatorial Optimization and Applications</a>.

 Following graduation I took full time employment with Microsoft.
-I initially began in the Program Management dicipline but became a Software Development Engineer not long after.
-Durring my tenure at Microsoft I worked entirely in the Bing Ads stack.
+I initially began in the Program Management discipline but became a Software Development Engineer not long after.
+During my tenure at Microsoft I worked entirely in the Bing Ads stack.

 I currently live in Seattle and work for Google.
-I have the pleasure of working with some incredible open source technology to tackle facinating and challenging problems.
+I have the pleasure of working with some incredible open source technology to tackle fascinating and challenging problems.